puppetlabs/puppet-docs/source/pe/3.7/install_windows.markdown

     msiexec /qn /x [puppet.msi|product-code]

-Uninstalling will remove Puppet's program directory, the puppet agent service, and all related registry keys.
+Uninstalling will remove Puppet's program directory, the Puppet agent service, and all related registry keys.
 It will leave the [data directory](#data-directory) intact, including any SSL keys.
 To completely remove Puppet from the system, the data directory can be manually deleted.

 Installation Details